samu-workopen/learningwikibase/CONTRIBUTING.md

 The Code of Conduct provides participation Guidlines for the LearningWikibase project to truly thrive, that the community must be welcoming, inclusive and save for all.

-This code of conduct is inspired by [Code of Conduct for Wikimedia Technical Spaces](https://www.mediawiki.org/wiki/Code_of_Conduct)and [Citizen Code of Conduct](http://citizencodeofconduct.org/)
+This code of conduct is inspired by [Code of Conduct for Wikimedia Technical Spaces](https://www.mediawiki.org/wiki/Code_of_Conduct) aand [Citizen Code of Conduct](http://citizencodeofconduct.org/)

 Expected bahaviour: